|

 Kuan-Yin is venerated as the goddess (or god) who bestows children,

-protects women, and anyone who calls on her when in mortal peril.
+protects women and anyone who calls on her when in mortal peril.

-Originally Kuan-Yin was the male deity of compassion,
+Originally Kuan-Yin was the male deity of compassion, Bodhisattva Avalokitesvara,

-Bodhisattva Avalokitesvara, of Indian Buddhism who was sometimes represented
+of Indian Buddhism who was sometimes represented with a thousand arms

-with a thousand arms and eyes.
+and eyes.

-The Chinese simplified the sacred form of Bodhisattva
+The Chinese simplified the sacred form of Bodhisattva Avalokitesvara

-and holding the white lotus of purity.
+the white lotus of purity.

-sometimes covered by a white veil.
+covered by a white veil.

-Because of her complete lack of malice and limitless
+Because of her complete lack of malice and limitless benevolence and

 |